TWINLADDER

 Core Approach

 Luminance is built on a proprietary legal LLM trained on over 150 million verified legal documents.
-The platform uses unsupervised machine learning to detect patterns and anomalies in large document sets -- a fundamentally different approach from playbook-based review.
+The platform uses unsupervised machine learning to detect patterns and anomalies in large document sets—a fundamentally different approach than playbook-based review.

-The Legal Inference Transformation Engine (LITE) combines pattern recognition with supervised and unsupervised machine learning.
-In February 2025, Luminance raised $75 million to expand its enterprise capabilities.
+The Legal Inference Transformation Engine (LITE) combines pattern recognition with supervised and unsupervised machine learning across inference, deep learning, natural language processing, and pattern recognition.

 Strengths